IndustryFusion/DigitalTwin/wiki/setup/setup.md

 **Note:** The realm_user and the associated password will be used in the IFF smartbox services.

-In order to establish the connection to PDT located in factory server from smartbox, the OISP GW services in the PDT must be exposed locally as shown below using [Kubefwd](https://github.com/txn2/kubefwd).

-`sudo kubefwd services -n oisp --kubeconfig='<path of the kubeconfig file>'`

 ### 6. Deployment of IFF Smartbox Services

 Before deploying these services, respective Docker images must be built and pushed to a custom Docker Hub repo.